-While there are no extreme physical conditioning or psychological demands, be sure you are able to walk at least 5 or 7 miles of beach during the day.
-You should be able to carry about a 5 lb pack (backpacks are used to carry the team’s field equipment) while walking on sand.
-Walking on uneven sand is difficult and not recommended for people with heart conditions, prosthetic limbs, or limited mobility.
-Minor injuries or scrapes due to falls or tripping over obstacles on the beach can occur.
+While there are no extreme physical conditioning or psychological demands, be sure you are able to walk at least 5 or 7 miles for 4 or 5 hours.
+You should be able to carry about a 5 lb pack (backpacks are used to carry the team’s field equipment) while hiking through rainforest.
+Walking on uneven ground is difficult and not recommended for people with heart conditions, prosthetic limbs, or limited mobility.
+Minor injuries or scrapes due to falls or tripping over obstacles can occur during work.

-This is an exciting way to participate in sea turtle conservation while vacationing in an exotic, tropical location.
-What makes STC’s Eco-Volunteer program even better is that your money will be supporting sea turtle conservation at one of the most important nesting beaches in the Western Hemisphere.
+This is an exciting way to participate in wildlife conservation while vacationing in an exotic, tropical location.
+What makes STC’s Eco-Volunteer program even better is that your money will be supporting conservation.
 Plus, a portion of your fee is tax deductible!

 Program runs from June through October.
-Options include 1 or 2 week sessions.
-(Tentative 2019 dates)
+Options include 1 or 2 week sessions..

-Prices start at $1,713 per person, all inclusive.
+Prices start at $1,890 per person, all inclusive in-country.
 This price does not include international airfare.